lmrodriguezr/Polloc/README.md

 3.  **Use the package**.
 See the following section (Usage) for some examples.

 4. Familiar enough?
-We are glad to listen than, **start developing**.
-    You can check the documentation within the modules using perldoc (or any other Pod interpreter), or contact us at for questions and features requests.
+We are glad to listen than, then you could **start developing**.
+You can check the documentation within the modules using perldoc (or any other Pod interpreter), or contact us for questions and features requests.

 Usage